codyjrivera/tsm2x-imp/README.md

 Dingwen Tao [dingwen.tao@wsu.edu]

-This repository contains an implementation of two irregular-shape matrix-matrix multiplication algorithms, `TSM2` and `ISM2`. `TSM2` is designed to efficiently multiply a large square (or near-square) matrix by a tall-and-skinny matrix, or more specifically, an (m * k) and (k * n) matrix-matrix multiplication where m and k are approximately equal, and n is much smaller than k. `ISM2` is designed to efficiently multiply a tall-and-skinny matrix by a small square matrix, or more specifically, an (m * k) and (k * n) matrix-matrix multiplication where k is much smaller than m, and k and n are approximately equal.
+This repository contains an implementation of two irregular-shape matrix-matrix multiplication algorithms, `TSM2R` and `TSM2L`. `TSM2R` is designed to efficiently multiply a large square (or near-square) matrix by a tall-and-skinny matrix, or more specifically, an (m * k) and (k * n) matrix-matrix multiplication where m and k are approximately equal, and n is much smaller than k. `TSM2L` is designed to efficiently multiply a tall-and-skinny matrix by a small square matrix, or more specifically, an (m * k) and (k * n) matrix-matrix multiplication where k is much smaller than m, and k and n are approximately equal.

-We propose `TSM2` and `ISM2` in our preprint,
+We propose `TSM2R` and `TSM2L` in our preprint, "TSM2X: High-Performance Tall-and-Skinny Matrix-MatrixMultiplication on GPUs."
-"ISM2: Optimizing Irregular-Shaped Matrix-Matrix Multiplication on GPUs."
 [1].
-Our work extends an ICS conference paper [2], which introduces `TSM2`, by expanding its techniques for different matrix sizes as well as porting the algorithm to the Nvidia Tesla V100.
+Our work extends an ICS conference paper [2], which introduces `TSM2R`, by expanding its techniques for different matrix sizes as well as porting the algorithm to the Nvidia Tesla V100.